Using User-Generated Content In Affiliate Campaigns

 Social Media and Ads

 Create social graphics using short quotes from user reviews.
-Turn a testimonial into a carousel or story highlight.
 UGC often performs better in paid ads because it feels less promotional and more relatable.
+If you are running retargeting ads, UGC can re-engage visitors who didn’t convert by reinforcing trust and credibility, thereby increasing the likelihood of conversion.

 Building a System for Ongoing UGC Collection

 The best affiliate marketers do not treat UGC as a one-off asset.
 They build systems to collect, store, and utilize it consistently.
-This involves actively encouraging your audience and customers to share their experiences.

 Here are a few simple methods to build a steady flow of UGC:

-- Create a branded hashtag on social media for users to share their progress
+• Create a branded hashtag for users to share their progress on social media.

 Store all your collected UGC in a dedicated folder or spreadsheet, categorized by topic, product, and format.
 When creating new content, draw from this library to enhance your message.